CeyangGeng/leetcode_recording/Duolingo phone interview.md

   1. Introduction:

      ```
      I am an incoming graduate student at Carnegie Mellon University for 2021 spring semester, majoring in Electrical and Computer Engineering.
 I will graduate in May 2022.
-I have CPT in 2021 summer intern.
-I will require sponsor H1-B after graduation.
      I Interned at IQIYI Artificial Intelligence Accelerating Department for six months mainly responsible for AI web application development and AI model optimization.
 Web application jobs honed my skills of both back-end and front-end technology like Tornado, Django, HTML,CSS and Javascript.
 Model optimization experience deepened my understanding of different deep learning frameworks such as Pytorch, Keras and Tensorflow.
 Besides, I did many python、C、C++  application optimization using inference engine.
 In addition to the technology background, I am very creative and quick-thinking.
 The web application job is fast-paced in our department.
 I adapted to this rhythm of work very well and grasped the integration testing, CI/CD procedure.
 I can always creatively find out the most efficient way to solve problems.
 For example, I allocated heap memory dynamically using segregated free list which promoted throughput greatly comparing with original array based allocation.
 I have strong logical thinking ability reflected in my mathematics competition awards and sorting out my job logics.
      With the technical background, creativity and quick mind, I think I am a great fit for the 2021 summer software development engineer internship.
      ```